Table of Contents

 3. Discover job opportunities

-Did you know that 4 people are hired every minute on LinkedIn?
-This platform has an extensive database for open opportunities from 55 million companies around the world.
+Did you know that 6 people are hired every minute on LinkedIn?
+This platform has an extensive database of open opportunities from over 57 million companies around the world.
 Its job listings feature approximately 14 million vacancies involving different job types, career levels, and sectors.
 Hence, LinkedIn has been an integral resource of jobs for both active and passive candidates.
 Having a complete, optimized profile will allow you to take advantage of this job board anytime and anywhere to find your dream job.

 Aside from having the privilege of using LinkedIn’s job board, you can also discover job openings that are not publicly listed on any sites through your connections.
 As a matter of fact, a study revealed that 35.5 million individuals had been hired by a person they connected with on LinkedIn.
 In addition, even if you aren’t actively looking for a new job, you can have a chance to be contacted about job opportunities for which you’re qualified.
 As a job seeker, there’s no better thing than getting more job leads with lesser work, right?